-ETIAS - European Travel Information and Authorisation System - is an online form that North American travelers will have to fill out in order to travel to Europe.
+ETIAS - European Travel Information and Authorization System - is an online form that North American travelers will have to fill out in order to travel to Europe.
 It will cost 7 Euro to apply.
 Mind that ETIAS is a visa waiver pre-screening program and not a visa.

 As of now what we know and what we keep reminding travelers is this: “You need a valid passport with expiration date 90 days beyond your entry date."
 By the way, I noticed a discrepancy between sources.
 The Italian ministry of foreign affairs confirms that North Americans must have a passport validity of at least 90 days from the time of entry (other sources stated 6 months).

 Of course, if/when we find out that you need to add an ETIAS application to your packing list, you will be promptly notified.

 A traveler can be denied an ESTA or a ETIAS.
 I think it's accurate to say that they are visa de facto.
 The main difference is that you apply once, and you are good for multiple entries for the following 24 months (ESTA) and up to 3 years (ETIAS).